Suspects Arrested For Injuring Oakland Police Officers With Explosive Device

-OAKLAND (CBS SF) — A 13-year-old and an adult suspect have been arrested for igniting ‘an improvised explosive device’ that injured 10 Oakland police officers during a demonstration in July, authorities announced Thursday.
+OAKLAND (CBS SF) — A 13-year-old and 23-year-old man have been arrested for igniting ‘an improvised explosive device’ that injured 10 Oakland police officers during a demonstration in July, authorities announced Thursday.

 The attack took place on July 23rd, during a gathering at the MacArthur BART Station to protest the stabbing death of 18-year-old Nia Wilson.
 Authorities said at least two M80- or M1000-type devices were thrown at officers, injuring them.